PROGRAMS AT MUSIC ON MAIN

 6+ years old

-There are 3 things that I believe provides the child with a well-rounded musical education: classical music, creativity/creative music, and technical exercises.
-While it is important to learn technique and musicality from classical music, I am passionate about giving the child a diverse education through creative avenues (for example, a child’s favorite disney song, or learning the difference in jazz styles and their often complicated rhythms).
+There are 3 things that we believe provides the child with a well-rounded musical education: classical music, creativity/creative music, and technical exercises.
+While it is important to learn technique and musicality from classical music, I am passionate about giving the child a diverse education through creative avenues (for example, a child’s favorite Disney song, or learning the difference in jazz styles and their often complicated rhythms).
 Learning technical exercises will advance their abilities to play these different genres and levels of piano music.

 • Right and Left Brain Development